Vizaxo/gameboy-emulator/README.md

-# nes-emulator
+# gameboy-emulator

-An emulator for the Nintendo Entertainment System (NES) in Haskell.
+An emulator for the Nintendo Game Boy in Haskell.